kjahan/goclustering/README.md

 `mkdir outputs`

 # Data
-You can test the code with San Francisco crimes locations data located in "inputs" folder (i.e. crimes.csv).
-Note that you need to copy your location file in CSV format into "inputs" folder and pass your filename as a parameter to the clustering program as shown below.
-The CSV file has "Lat,Lon" coding.
-If you want to test with San Francisco crimes data, make sure you unzip the data file first:
+You can test the code with [San Francisco crimes data](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry) in "inputs" folder (i.e. crimes.csv.gz).

+Note that if you want to test with your own location data, you need to copy your location CSV format file into "inputs" folder first.
+Next, pass your filename as a parameter to the clustering program as shown below.
+Your CSV file should have "Lat,Lon" format.

+If you want to test with San Francisco crimes data, you should unzip the crimes file first:

 `gunzip inputs/crimes.csv.gz`